The Road goes ever on: part one

 Towards the Moon or to the Sun."

 These enigmatical lines make concealed reference to the occult mysteries of the Sun and Moon, as well as the secrets of reincarnation and evolution.
 H. P. Blavatsky alludes to these mysteries in her customary cautious manner in The Secret Doctrine when she describes the Hindu concept of lunar and solar dynasties.
 The former being the Chandravansas who follow 'the path of the moon' and the Suryavansas, who follow 'the path of the Sun'.
-These 'paths' have a deep physiological, psychical and spiritual significance which will not be lost on some of our readers.
+These 'paths' have a deep astronomical, physiological and psychical significance which will not be lost on some of our readers.

 "Home is behind, the world ahead,